tebinraouf/webchecker/README.md

     ```
     [1] Create an instance with the default constructor.

-    [2] Set the modal source (i.e. the html file either URI or code as string)
+    [2] Set the modal source (i.e. the html file) either URI or code as string.

-    [3] Set the EVL source either URI or code as string
+    [3] Set the EVL source either URI or code as string.

     [4] Check the HTML file or code against the EVL validation.